valleyofdoom/PC-Tuning/README.md

 - See [Chipset Device "Drivers" (= INF files) | Fernando](https://winraid.level1techs.com/t/intel-chipset-device-drivers-inf-files/30920)

-- GPU drivers will be installed in the [Configure the Graphics Driver](#1121-configure-the-graphics-driver) section so do not install them at this stage
+- GPU drivers will be installed in section [11.21.
+Graphics Driver](#1121-graphics-driver) so do not install them at this stage

 - You can find drivers by searching for drivers that are compatible with your device's HWID.
 See [media/device-hwid-example.png](/assets/images/find-driver-key-example.png) in regard to finding your HWID in Device Manager for a given device